Scientists investigate immune cells in lung cancer

 Summary

-This study looks at different types of immune cells called neutrophils in the blood of people with lung cancer.
-Researchers want to see if certain neutrophil types are linked to how the cancer grows or resists treatment.
-About 100 patients and healthy volunteers will give blood samples for comparison.
+This study looks at different types of neutrophils (a kind of immune cell) in the blood of people with lung cancer.
+Researchers want to see if certain neutrophil types are linked to tumor growth and resistance to immunotherapy.
+They will compare blood samples from 100 lung cancer patients, people with COPD, and healthy volunteers.

 Get updates